slint-ui/slint/examples/README.md

 ### [`opengl_underlay`](./opengl_underlay)

-A Rust and C++ example that shows how render SixtyFPS on top of graphical effect rendered using custom OpenGL code.
+A Rust and C++ example that shows how render Slint on top of graphical effect rendered using custom OpenGL code.
 For more details check out the [Readme](./opengl_underlay).

 | `.slint` Design | Rust Source | C++ Source | Online wasm Preview |
 | --- | --- | --- | --- |